 Healthy Paws is the clear winner in this comparison against Nationwide.
-With its outstanding customer service and reputation, fast claim repayment, and commonly lower policy prices, it’s hard to beat Healthy Paws.
+With its outstanding customer service and reputation, fast claim processing, and more customizable plans, it’s hard to beat Healthy Paws.
 However, if your dog has pre-existing conditions, Nationwide may be a better option for you.
-This is especially possible if your pet has a condition that can affect both sides of the body but has only presented itself on one side at time of enrollment.
+This is especially possible if your pet has a condition that can affect both sides of the body but has only presented itself on one side at the time of enrollment.

 Overall Winner: Healthy Paws

-Our experts have spent hundreds of hours researching to bring you our comprehensive pet insurance reviews, which includes more than 20 companies.
+Our experts have spent hundreds of hours researching to bring you our comprehensive pet insurance reviews, including our top picks as well as details of the most popular pet insurance companies.

 If you prefer to see winners by category, we award the best price, multiple pets, 100% reimbursement, unlimited payouts, and “best for” categories, including puppies, older dogs, dental, wellness coverage, bilateral conditions, behavioral therapy, and more in our best pet insurance comparison.
 You’ll even see winners for exotic pets and cats.Tagged With: Reviewed By Insurance Agent